ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 	           cd "%BUILDDIR%\latex"
 	           pdflatex \*.tex --interaction=nonstopmode

-You can call previous rules by running:
+You can call the previous rules by running:

 .. tab-set::